panzerdp/dmitripavlutin.com/content/posts/062-javascript-nan/index.md

 ## 3.1 Parsing numbers

 JavaScript offers the possibility to parse strings that have numerical values.
-For example, you could easily transform `'1.5'` string into a `1.5` number.
+For example, you could easily transform the `'1.5'` string into a `1.5` number.

 ```javascript
 const numberString = '1.5';